ExpidusOS/ntk/README.md

 Ntk is hosted on GitHub at `ExpidusOS/ntk`, it is recommended to use `git` to clone the repository and switching to the ref your wishing to use.
 Once you have the repository clones, you must pull the submodules using `git` in order to build Nuklear for Ntk.

+### Configuration & Building

+Ntk uses Meson and so the extra configuration options can be found in `meson_options.txt`.
+Ninja can then be used to build Ntk and install it.
+However, it is recommended to use the nix flake to build the package and use it in other projects.